wavemaker/docs/learn/react-native/app-loader.md

 ![Application-Loader](/learn/assets/appLoaders.gif)

-### Variable Settings

-When the Variable Spinner context is selected as a Page, all Widgets on the page show a Skeleton Loader type.

-Initially, the feature displays animation for variables used on the Main Page .
-Thereafter, pages will show animation for the Page-level Variables spinner context option.

 ### Adding Skeleton Loader to a Widget

 You can apply Skeleton Loader for only a Specific widget instead of applying it to the whole page.
 For this, use the **`showskeleton`** property.